-Applied Materials Inc. (AMAT), the world’s largest producer of chipmaking equipment, forecast fiscal fourth-quarter sales that may fall short of analysts’ estimates as some customers rein in expansion plans.
+Applied Materials Inc. (AMAT:US), the world’s largest producer of chipmaking equipment, forecast fiscal fourth-quarter sales that may fall short of analysts’ estimates as some customers rein in expansion plans.

 Makers of Nand flash memory -- semiconductors used to store data in phones, tablets and other devices -- are producing more chips than their customers need, hurting prices and causing chip companies to curb output, according to Patrick Ho, an analyst at Stifel Nicolaus & Co.
 Applied Materials may also be setting conservative targets in an unpredictable economic climate, he said.

 “Nand has some supply-demand imbalances that will take a few quarters to work through,” said Ho, who is based in Dallas.
 He recommends buying Applied Materials shares.
 “They’re going to be cautious.”